Please wait while the page is loading...

 Established in 1833, Clayton Utz has about 163 partners and 1,250 support staff in its Melbourne, Sydney, Brisbane, Perth, Canberra and Darwin offices.
 Known for its innovative approach, the firm has clients across the world including companies in the banking, financial, mining, power and utilities, manufacturing and accounting sectors as well as government institutions.
 They include businesses belonging to the Top 100 Australian companies, 250 federal and state government departments, agencies and organizations.

-Commercial law firm Corrs Chambers Westgarth has a strong focus on the protection and commercialization of IP assets with a special practice in pharmaceutical regulation and marketing.
+Commercial law firm Corrs Chambers Westgarth has a strong focus on the protection and commercialization of IP assets.
 Its services include commercialization and licensing, copyright and designs, domain name disputes, franchising, geographical indications, intellectual property and patent litigation, trademarks and branding, misleading conduct and passing off, among others.
 Key contacts include partners Frances Wheelahan and David Fixler in Melbourne, and Odette Gourley in Sydney.

 Deloitte Australia, perhaps best known for its audit capabilities, scored big when it landed Frances Drummond, former global head IP at Norton Rose Fulbright, for its IP advisory service.
 Drummond, a Sydney-based principal at Deloitte, specializes in intangible asset and intellectual property strategy and governance.

 Dentons, the world’s largest law firm, has been expanding its IP offering in Australia and the Asia Pacific.
-After formalizing its combination with several offices of the near-century-old Australian law firm Gadens in December 2016, the firm now has offices in Sydney, Perth and Port Moresby, Papua New Guinea.
+After formalizing its combination with several offices of the near-century-old Australian law firm Gadens in December 2016, the firm now has offices in Sydney, Perth, Port Moresby and several other countries around the globe.
 In addition to Sydney and Perth, the firm also has offices in Brisbane, Melbourne and Adelaide.
 Its roster of clients includes players in the financial services, real estate, resources, technology and retail industries.

 DLA Piper is a global law firm with close to 500 IP professionals in more than 24 countries; its Australia offices represent a third of the AXS 100 companies and their subsidiaries in IP and other commercial issues.
 The firm’s intellectual property and technology practice covers trademark and copyright, patent litigation, patent prosecution and strategic patent counseling, cybersecurity, data privacy, protection and security, commercial contracts, franchise, and media, sport, gaming and entertainment, among others.